 - The instant cash offer certificate from KBB

-- The vehicle title
+- The vehicle title and registration

 - Vehicle registration